 He stuck a finger into the stream and tasted the ice.

-It was delicious, and he cupped his hands to drink more.
+It was delicious, like a stream of sweet fruit, and he cupped his hands to drink more.

 “Stop that!”
 Yelled the cashier as the stone age man slurped slurpee from his hands.

-The stone age man was sick of being berated by the cashier, so she flung his remaining slurpee at him, splattering him in the face and chest with red sugary ice.
+The ancient man was sick of being berated by the cashier, so she flung his remaining slurpee at him, splattering him in the face and chest with red sugary ice.

 “What the fuck?!”
-Exclaimed the cashier, throwing up his hands in shock as the stone age man pointed and laughed.
+Exclaimed the cashier, throwing up his hands in shock as the ancient man pointed and laughed.

-The stone age man shouted at the cashier again, before scooping up some more slurpee.
+The ancient man shouted at the cashier again, before scooping up some more slurpee.

-A siren blared, and the stone age man jumped with fright.
+A siren blared, and the ancient man jumped with fright.
 He turned towards the red and blue lights, brandishing his stone knife to face this new danger.

 The car came to a stop and a lone officer jumped out, standing behind the open drivers-side door, aiming his gun at the stone age man.